Trump may trade Twitter spats for tax push

 But Democrats have argued that the plan is no more than a massive giveaway to the richest Americans, including Trump himself, laying the groundwork for a political battle that will likely rage through the end of the year.

-Given the delicate politics of pre-midterm election politics, it's not easy to assess the chances of the bill, especially given that tax reform is among the most complicated tasks that Congress ever faces.
+Given the delicate reality of pre-midterm election politics, it's not easy to assess the chances of the bill, especially given that tax reform is among the most complicated tasks that Congress ever faces.
 Most Republicans are itching to vote for tax cuts.
 But Corker is now a wild card.
 And Republican Sen. Susan Collins could announce a run for Maine governor this week, and could therefore shirk at voting for a bill branded as huge giveaway to the rich by Democrats.

 But unlike in the Obamacare repeal effort, it's also possible that some Democrats running for re-election in red states won easily by Trump could defy their leaders and vote to gift the President a big win.